 About the Combined County Authority

-Three specialist boards also support that main board – focusing on the key priority areas of Transport, Skills and Employment, and Business and Infrastructure.
+Three specialist boards support this work, focusing on Transport, Employment and Skills, and Business and Infrastructure.

 The authority comprises of: